-Hot flushes are synonymous with menopause and are one of the most common symptoms associated with this period in a woman’s life.
-They can be a real nightmare; keeping you up all night and creeping up on you when you least expect it.
-But there are things you can do to ease their severity.
+Hot flashes are synonymous with menopause and are one of the most common symptoms associated with this period in a woman’s life.
+Creeping up on you when you least expect it, causing your body to become akin to a furnace and dictating your outfit choices.
+They're a tough (but not impossible) symptom to quell altogether and there are things you can do to ease their severity.

-Whilst the most frequently prescribed treatment for hot flashes has typically been hormone replacement therapy (HRT), many women choose to opt out of following a medicalised route and prefer to takemenopause supplements instead.
+So, how to stop hot flashes from becoming a regular fixture in your perimenopause or menopause?
+Whilst the most frequently prescribed treatment for hot flashes has typically been hormone replacement therapy (HRT), many women choose to opt out of following a medicalised route and prefer to take menopause supplements instead.

-If you’re wondering how to get your life back , stop menopause hot flushes, and ease other menopause symptoms without resorting to hrt, then the methods outlined below can be of help:
+If you’re wondering how to get your life and regular thermostat back, stop menopause hot flashes and ease other menopause symptoms without resorting to hrt, then these methods can be of help.

 1. Regulate your body temperature